API Management Best Practices, Tips, and Tricks #6 URL’s structure and naming convention

 REST API resource naming convention defines how API endpoints (URIs) should be structured to ensure clarity, consistency, and scalability.
 It focuses on making API URLs predictable, readable, and RESTful by following best practices.

-I usually say that there is no perfect naming convention.
-There may be some that are easy to follow and understand, and some that are harder to follow.
-However, the important thing is to have a proper naming convention to fit your organization’s requirements, and to follow it.
-But here are some best practices and suggestions.
+I often say that there is no such thing as a perfect naming convention.
+Some conventions are easier to follow and understand, while others can feel more complex.
+However, the most important aspect is to define a naming convention that fits your organization’s requirements and, more importantly, to apply it consistently.
+With that in mind, here are some best practices and recommendations to guide you.

 A well-structured naming convention typically follows these principles: